-Your view of the sky in Night Sky Explorer updates as time passes.
+Your view of the sky in Starry Night EDU updates as time passes.
 In realtime, the view is updated every 5 seconds.
+You can adjust the rate at which the view is updated by choosing File | Preferences | Time.

-One of the nice things about Night Sky Explorer is that you can change the rate at which time flows.
+One of the nice things about Starry Night EDU is that you can change the rate at which time flows.
 Just like nature programs use time-lapse photography to show processes which take place too slow to see in realtime, you can speed up or slow down time to get the best possible views of an astronomical event.
 To do this, use the VCR-like controls in the Control Panel.